What’s the best pickleball paddle for women?

 So as you can see, there are several reasons why there is no simple answer to the original question.
 It’s not so much about being a man or a woman but rather your own personal requirements.
 You need to know your hand size first, then the second question really is personal preference when selecting the paddle weight from lightweight to heavy.

 However, to give you some recommendations we’ve had to make a few assumptions.
-The paddles below give you a good starting point with a few paddle that might be a good fit.
+The paddles below give you a good starting point with a few paddles that might be a good fit.

 While you personally may be a power hitter or “banger” like my sister, most casual doubles pickleball players tend to play a combination of hard shots and strategic dinking/slow game at the net.